arlonproj/arlon/README.md

 - Improves time to market by enabling better velocity for developers through infrastructure management that is more fluid and agile.
 Define, store, change and enforce your cluster infrastructure & application add-ons at scale.
 - Reduces the risk of unexpected infrastructure downtime and outages, or unexpected security misconfiguration, with consistent management of infrastructure and security policies.
-- Allows IT and Platform Ops admins to operate large scale of clusters, infrastructure & devops add-ons with significantly reduced team size & operational overhead, using GitOps.
+- Allows IT and Platform Ops admins to operate large scale of clusters, infrastructure & add-ons with significantly reduced team size & operational overhead, using GitOps.

 # Contents